Naltrexone

 What is naltrexone?

 Naltrexone is a prescription drug.
 It belongs to a group of drugs known as opioid antagonists.
-These block the effects of heroin and other opioid drugs.1
+Opioid antagonists block the effects of heroin and other opioid drugs.1

-• as an experimental treatment during rapid withdrawal from opioids3 Naltrexone can also be prescribed to people with alcohol dependence.1
+• as an experimental treatment during rapid withdrawal from opioids.5

-Naltrexone is taken as a tablet.
+Naltrexone is taken as a tablet and usually taken daily.
 The length of the course will depend on each person’s needs and situation.

-To be eligible for the treatment for opioid dependence, a person must:
+To be eligible for naltrexone treatment, a person must:

-• seek advice if they are pregnant or breastfeeding as naltrexone may not be safe for use during pregnancy.4
+• seek advice if they are pregnant or breastfeeding as naltrexone may not be safe for use during pregnancy.6

 Regular blood tests to monitor liver function both before and during naltrexone treatment are recommended.1